appsicle/cycle-trace/README.md

 When parsing through the data for the backend, I searched for data structures similar to python's defaultdict but settled on just using objects instead.

 When hosting the backend data, I struggled trying to deploy the backend onto heroku because I did not want to create a separate repository for my backend.
 Instead, I went with aws ec2 and used pm2 to keep the server up indefinitely.

-There were many challenges when designing the ui/ux for the page.
-The biggest problem was having the bottom dialog appear on scroll.
-Since the pages were purposely short to fit onto one screen without scrolling, there was no scrollbar.
-Thus, there was no way to detect the user overscrolling through the scrollbar's data.
-Instead, I tinkered with many variables until I discovered that 'wheel' activates even without a scrollbar.
-However, the wheel event fired almost 20 times when I scrolled just once, causing the bottom dialog to repeatedly open and close.
-To solve this problem, I used underscore.js to throttle the speed of event firing to once every 5 seconds.

 ## Improvements